Peter-SB/Minimal-Vs-Controller-API-Article/README.md

 ## Upgrading to a Controller-Based API

-While Minimal APIs are great for small projects with straightforward requirements, as your application grows in complexity we benefit from a more structured approach with more controll.
+While Minimal APIs are great for small projects with straightforward requirements, we've seen how as your application grows in complexity we would benefit from a more structured approach with more controll.
 This is where Controller-Based APIs come in.

-Controller-based APIs follow the clasical MVC (Model-View-Controller) pattern, giving you a clear separation of concerns by isolating the logic that handles HTTP requests (called the controllers) from the rest of your application.
+Controller-based APIs follow the clasical MVC (Model-View-Controller) pattern, giving you a clear separation of concerns by separating the logic that handles HTTP requests (called the controllers) from the rest of your application.
 This approach is especially useful when you're dealing with larger applications, as it makes your codebase easier to organize and maintain.
 With this controllers-based approach, you also get built-in support for features like routing, validation, and model binding, which can make development more efficient as your API expands.

 Now that we’ve demonstrated a Minimal API, let's see how switching to a controller-based design compares with the more structured approach.